 1. A minimum of one hundred and twenty (120) semester hours.

-2. Courses required include:

-A. English

-(1) Composition 6 hours

-(2) Literature, completion of six hours of literature at the sophomore level or above 1 6 hours

-B. Mathematics 2 6 hours

-C. Humanities - Total 9 hours

-(1) History, 6 hours in History, to include either American History (History 201, 202) or Western Civilization (History 101, 102) 1 6 hours (2) An additional 3 hours at the sophomore level or above selected from Foreign Language (including Mythology), Philosophy, History, Speech Communication, or Literature (either in the English Department or the Foreign Languages and Literatures Department).
-These 3 hours must be chosen from subjects outside the student's major, if the student is majoring in Foreign Language, History, Communication, or English 3 hours D. Social Science Elective 1 (selected from Anthropology, Economics, Geography 3, Political Science, Psychology, or Sociology).
-Must be chosen from subjects outside the student's major, if the student is majoring in Psychology, Sociology, or Political Science 6 hours E. Natural Sciences - Total 9 hours To include both Physical and Biological Sciences, at least 6 hours of which must be in a two-semester sequence.
-(1) Biological Science 1 3-6 hours (2) Physical Science 3-6 hours F. Arts 1 (1) Art 105 4 or 106 4 3 hours (2) Music 151 4 (not required in the Music Curriculum) 3 hours (3) Theatre 131 (not required in Criminal Justice Curriculum) 3 hours G. Foreign Languages.
-To include 101, 102, 201, 202, or their equivalents 12 hours (1) The following curricula will require 12 hours of any one Foreign Language: Political Science, English, Communication, Liberal Arts, and History.
+2. Courses required include: A. English (2) Literature, completion of six hours of literature; sophomore level or above 1...
+6 hours B. Mathematics2 6 hours C. Humanities1 (1) History, 6 hours in History, to include either American History (History 201, 202) or Western Civilization (2) An additional 3 hours at the sophomore level or above selected from Foreign Language (including Mythology), Philosophy, History, Speech Communication, or Literature (either in the English Department or the Foreign Languages and Literatures Department).
+These 3 hours must be chosen from subjects outside the student's major, if the student is majoring in Foreign Language, History, Communication, or D. Social Science Elective (selected from Anthropology, Economics, Geography3, Political Science, Psychology, or Sociology).
+Must be chosen from subjects outside the student's major, if the student is Natural Sciences, to include both Physical and Biological Sciences, at least 6 hours of which must be in a two-semester sequence.
+Total